mnr/writing-wip/kwak-anthology.md

 “This is a Hestia meal, so yes.
 If Hestia gets away with it, then it becomes an industry standard.
 After that, AI defense of intellectual property will be pervasive.”

-“Isn’t this all a bit extreme?” asks Araci.
+“Isn’t this all extreme?” asks Araci.
 “Exploding ovens are going to attract attention.
 That would be a publicity nightmare.
 Not to mention liability.”

 “You’d think so,” says Robin.
 “But we’re talking about AI.
 Not linear algorithms.
 You never know what the AI layers and nodes are doing.
 It might act when it decides it’s being reverse-engineered.
 It’s just as possible the AI could decide to terminate because a location doesn’t have solid IP laws.
-Or who knows.
+Or who knows?
 AIs make conclusions without human guidance.
 But they don’t have a value for self-worth, so they can choose self-immolation as the low-cost option to protect the code.”

 Robin continues.
 “I’m speculating, but if Hestia decides it’s ok for a meal to self-destruct, they might also decide it’s ok for an oven to self-destruct.
 This oven already has low-grade AI for trouble-shooting and self-maintenance.
 It wouldn’t be difficult to put in a higher-level AI to detect a non-approved meal kit.
 You could even have two AIs - one in a rogue meal and one in the oven - and they’d be kick-boxing with each other.
 God help the poor schmuck standing nearby.”